 Local optician launches campaign to bring back the art of listening

-This Hearing Awareness Month (November), Scrivens Opticians & Hearing Care in Crown Walk, is encouraging people to create tech-free mealtimes where everyone can truly connect – especially important for older relatives whose hearing naturally deteriorates with age.
+This Hearing Awareness Month (November), Scrivens Opticians & Hearing Care in The Precinct, is encouraging people to create tech-free mealtimes where everyone can truly connect – especially important for older relatives whose hearing naturally deteriorates with age.

 The plea comes as many households recognise the growing problem of being physically present but mentally absent with phones, tablets and notifications constantly interrupting conversations, especially at mealtimes.